Required minimum distributions (RMDs)

 Required minimum distributions: The deal on RMDs

-Saving money in an IRA or 401(k) is one of the best ways to prepare financially for retirement
+Saving money in an Individual Retirement Account or a group retirement plan account, like a 401(k), is one of the best ways to prepare financially for retirement.

 These investment accounts can offer tax benefits, including deferral of taxes on funds contributed to traditional IRAs and 401(k)s.